thosgood/this-weeks-finds/markdown/101-151/week110.md

 For a nice picture of Rovelli standing in front of some spin networks, check out:

-3\) Carlo Rovelli\'s homepage,
+3) Carlo Rovelli's homepage, [http://www.phyast.pitt.edu/\~rovelli/](http://www.phyast.pitt.edu/~rovelli/%0A)
-[http://www.phyast.pitt.edu/\~rovelli/](http://www.phyast.pitt.edu/~rovelli/%0A)

 which also has links to many of his papers.

-You\'ll note from this abstract that the biggest problem in loop quantum gravity is finding an adequate description of *dynamics*.
+You'll note from this abstract that the biggest problem in loop quantum gravity is finding an adequate description of *dynamics*.
 This is partially because spin networks are better suited for describing space than spacetime.
-For this reason, Rovelli, Reisenberger and I have been trying to describe spacetime using \"spin foams\" - sort of like soap suds with all the bubbles having faces labelled by spins.
+For this reason, Rovelli, Reisenberger and I have been trying to describe spacetime using "spin foams" - sort of like soap suds with all the bubbles having faces labelled by spins.
 Every slice of a spin foam is a spin network.

-But I\'m getting ahead of myself!
+But I'm getting ahead of myself!
 I should note that the spin networks appearing in the loop representation are different from those Penrose considered, in two important ways.

-First, they can have more than 3 edges meeting at a vertex, and the vertices must be labelled by \"intertwining operators\", or
-\"intertwiners\" for short.
-This is a concept coming from group representation theory; as described in \"[week109](week109.html)\", what we\'ve been calling \"spins\" are really irreducible representations of SU(2).
-If we orient the edges of a spin network, we should label each vertex with an intertwiner from the tensor product of representations on the \"incoming\" edges to the tensor product of representations labelling the \"outgoing\" edges.
+First, they can have more than 3 edges meeting at a vertex, and the vertices must be labelled by "intertwining operators", or "intertwiners" for short.
+This is a concept coming from group representation theory; as described in "[week109](week109.html)", what we've been calling "spins" are really irreducible representations of SU(2).
+If we orient the edges of a spin network, we should label each vertex with an intertwiner from the tensor product of representations on the "incoming" edges to the tensor product of representations labelling the "outgoing" edges.
 When 3 edges labelled by spins j~1~, j~2~, j~3~ meet at a vertex, there is at most one intertwiner

 f: j~1~ ⊗ j~2~ → j~3~,

 at least up to a scalar multiple.
 The conditions I wrote down - the triangle inequality and so on - are just the conditions for a nonzero intertwiner of this sort to exist.
-That\'s why Penrose didn\'t label his vertices with intertwiners: he considered the case where there\'s essentially just one way to do it!
+That's why Penrose didn't label his vertices with intertwiners: he considered the case where there's essentially just one way to do it!
 When more edges meet at a vertex, there are more intertwiners, and this extra information is physically very important.
-One sees this when one works out the \"volume operators\" in quantum gravity.
+One sees this when one works out the "volume operators" in quantum gravity.
 Just as the spins on edges contribute *area* to surfaces they pierce, the intertwiners at vertices contribute *volume* to regions containing them!

 Second, in loop quantum gravity the spin networks are *embedded* in some 3-dimensional manifold representing space.
-Penrose was being very radical and considering \"abstract\" spin networks as a purely combinatorial replacement for space, but in loop quantum gravity, one traditionally starts with general relativity on some fixed spacetime and quantizes that.
-Penrose\'s more radical approach may ultimately be the right one in this respect.
+Penrose was being very radical and considering "abstract" spin networks as a purely combinatorial replacement for space, but in loop quantum gravity, one traditionally starts with general relativity on some fixed spacetime and quantizes that.
+Penrose's more radical approach may ultimately be the right one in this respect.
 The approach where we take classical physics and quantize it is very important, because we understand classical physics better, and we have to start somewhere.
 Ultimately, however, the world is quantum-mechanical, so it would be nice to have an approach to space based purely on quantum-mechanical concepts.
-Also, treating spin networks as fundamental seems like a better way to understand the
-\"quantum fluctuations in topology\" which I mentioned in
-\"[week109](week109.html)\".
-However, right now it\'s probably best to hedge ones bets and work hard on both approaches.
+Also, treating spin networks as fundamental seems like a better way to understand the "quantum fluctuations in topology" which I mentioned in "[week109](week109.html)".
+However, right now it's probably best to hedge ones bets and work hard on both approaches.

-Lately I\'ve been very excited by a third, hybrid approach:
+Lately I've been very excited by a third, hybrid approach:

-4\) Andrea Barbieri, Quantum tetrahedra and simplicial spin networks, preprint available as [gr-qc/9707010](http://xxx.lanl.gov/abs/gr-qc/9707010).
+4) Andrea Barbieri, Quantum tetrahedra and simplicial spin networks, preprint available as [gr-qc/9707010](http://xxx.lanl.gov/abs/gr-qc/9707010).

-Barbieri considers \"simplicial spin networks\": spin networks living in a fixed 3-dimensional manifold chopped up into tetrahedra.
+Barbieri considers "simplicial spin networks": spin networks living in a fixed 3-dimensional manifold chopped up into tetrahedra.
 He only considers spin networks dual to the triangulation, that is, spin networks having one vertex in the middle of each tetrahedron and one